Quick Answer (TL;DR)

 Define Clear, Measurable Objectives

 To create a roadmap that truly delivers, you need goals that are both specific and measurable.
+If you have not yet built your roadmap, start with our step-by-step guide to building a product roadmap before defining your measurement framework.
 Frameworks like SMART or OKRs can help you set clear targets, complete with numbers and deadlines, to define what success looks like.

-Here’s a striking statistic: 73% of professionals fail to meet their annual goals because those goals lack measurable outcomes.
+Research consistently shows that professionals who set vague goals without measurable outcomes are far less likely to achieve them.
 Let’s say your goal is customer-focused - be specific, like aiming to "reduce trial time-to-value to 10 days."
 For business-focused objectives, go beyond vague intentions like "increase revenue" and commit to something concrete, like "+20% revenue growth in 12 months".
 As Peter Drucker wisely put it:

 "You can't manage what you can't measure".